llvm/llvm-project/flang/docs/Unsigned.md

   `PACK`, `RESHAPE`, `SPREAD`, `TRANSPOSE`, and `UNPACK`.

 The location transformationals `FINDLOC`, `MAXLOC`, and `MINLOC`.

+There is a new `SELECTED_UNSIGNED_KIND` intrinsic function; it happens to work identically to the existing `SELECTED_INT_KIND`.

+Conversions to `UNSIGNED`, or between `UNSIGNED` kinds, can be done via the new `UINT` intrinsic.
+The `UNSIGNED` intrinsic name is also supported as an alias.

 Support for `UNSIGNED` in the `OUT_OF_RANGE` predicate and `RANDOM_NUMBER` remains to be implemented.